Azure and Django overview

 - PTVS 1.5+ supports Django on Azure's "Cloud Service".

 - PTVS 2.0+ supports Azure "Web Sites" as well.

 For information on Cloud Service & Web Sites, please see Azure’s documentation (basically PAAS and Multi-tenant hosting).

 You can use PTVS to create, edit, debug and deploy your Django project.
 While the Edit/Debug features are Cloud independent, built-in deployment support currently is limited to Windows Azure.
 You can however deploy to other clouds with other

 On Azure you can run Django on Windows and Linux VM’s, or run it as a “Cloud Service”, or in “Web Sites”.
 On Windows Azure / Cloud Service, IIS + FastCGI is used along with our own WFastCGI script to handle requests.

 You can also setup Django with Apache, etc. but there isn’t built-in support for it.

 Creating a Django Application:

 Running in the local Windows Azure Emulator and Publishing to the cloud:

-For a complete walkthrough of the features and deployment to Windows Azure, please see:
+For a complete tutorial of the Django features and deployment to Windows Azure Web Sites & Cloud Services, please see: